wesleyhales/wesleyhales.com/blog/2012-07-11-Sharing-With-Web-Intents-Today.md

 ---
 layout: blog
-title: Sharing With Web Intents Today
+title: Sharing Content with Web Intents
 tags: [web intents, html5, share, stats]
 preview: In 2012 the Share Button scene is seriously messed up.
 But not to worry, Web Intents is on the rise.
 This article gives you need-to-know info about the current state of Web Intents and how to use them today.
 previewimage: